microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ### Create a CMake hello world project

-The CMake Tools extension can create a basic CMake project for you.
+The CMake Tools extension can create the files for a basic CMake project for you.
 Open the Command Palette (`kb(workbench.action.showCommands)`) and run the **CMake: Quick Start** command:

 ![Create CMake quickstart](images/cpp/cmake-quickstart-command-palette.png)